-To make matters worse, their coach, Jason Suscha, was fired mid-season.
+To make matters worse, their coach, Jason Suscha, resigned from his position mid-season.
 All of these events became a major distraction to the remaining players who had to rally behind an interim head coach.
 In the last nine years, five different head coaches have coached for this team, raising questions as to why coaches have had such a high turnover rate in the last decade.

 The IUPUI women's tennis team once had an indoor tennis facility until 2010, but it was destroyed to make room for new parking facilities and an expansion of the NCAA headquarters.
 Now, the women's team plays at West Indy Racquet Club, which is a 12-minute drive off of IUPUI campus, where most players live nearby, making it a large inconvenience to get to practice every day, especially for players with no car.
 It also hinders fans from getting to the game since they have to commute to watch the women's team play.
 IUPUI has recently added outdoor courts, which is great for when the weather is good enough to play outdoors, but women’s tennis season is a spring sport, with few quality days to play outdoors.